 Workshop-style flow classes packed with lots of poses, detailed alignment instruction, and partner work for anyone seeking to advance their yoga practice, no matter what level you practice at.
 These classes include partner work.

 Classes are open to students of all levels and offer accessible alignment principles and biomechanics from which students can be playful, explore their creative potential, heal and transform.
 These classes are taught with music.

-This class is designed as an introduction to the practice of yoga..
+This class is designed as an introduction to the practice of yoga.
 Class is slower paced than an all-levels class, and focused on developing clear and safe alignment in foundational poses.
 Come to learn, play, and maybe even break a sweat in a supportive environment.
-You don’t need to be able to touch your toes; you just have to be willing to try.
+All bodies are welcome.

 Vigorous align-and-flow style classes to wake you up and get you going and flowing into the rest of your day.

 Gentle Vinyasa yoga is an intuitive group class that features personal modifications and emphasizes integrating mind, body, spirit, and breath–all within a playful, safe environment.
 Together, we come into the breath and quiet the mind as we find steadiness in asana.
 All are encouraged to accept the beauty of their practice without needing to achieve anything other than coming into the present moment and truly experiencing it.
 Meditation and pranayama are included in each session.
 Prompts for guided visualization and mantra may be offered.
 Gentle Vinyasa yoga is a great way to transition from the weekend into the work-week.